jcaldeira-iot/IoT-For-Beginners-Micropython/3-transport/lessons/2-store-location-data/README.md

     The `azure.storage.blob` package contains the Python SDK to work with blob storage.

-1. Before the `main` method, add the following helper function:
+1. After add the following helper function:

     ```python
     def get_or_create_container(name):